 Basically, this means that whenever you agree to text with someone, you are simultaneously agreeing to give this person the power to ruin your entire day – because at any point in your texting, they might choose to not respond!
 Ouch!

 This is especially hurtful if you wind up checking their social media – and see that they’re doing something fun – without you!

 Plus, if you have an iPhone, you can actually see when the other person reads your text – and know they are purposefully choosing to not answer you.

 To add insult to text injury, often when the other person eventually does text you back, they say something like, “Hey there, sorry, I didn’t see your text!”
 You will know this is a lie – and it will harm your relationship.

-Or…conversely…you might be the person who is choosing not to text back – because you’re busy doing something else – or you want to take your time to respond at your best.
+Or…conversely…you might be the person who is choosing not to text back – because you’re busy doing something else.
+Or you want to take your time to respond at your best.
 Chances are you will feel uncomfortable for delaying a response.
 As a result, you might respond too quickly – and in a way you wish you hadn’t.

-Basically, texting commands an urgency to respond – and this urgency can bring with it many problems.
+And this urgency can bring with it many problems.